matthewjosephtaylor/blog.mjt.dev/content/coding/how-utilize-ai-ml-creative-humans-2022.md

 Thus, it isn't surprising that 'worded prompts' have become our defacto interface for directing AI for creative generation.
 The ability to use language to express thoughts, is what distinguishes humans from other creatures.
 Natural (ordinary) language is _powerful_.

 ### Constraints
 In the early days of AI a language called [Prolog](https://en.wikipedia.org/wiki/Prolog) came onto the scene.
 This is what is termed a 'logic programming' language.
-It is useful because it defines facts and then uses [Horn clauses](https://en.wikipedia.org/wiki/Horn_clause) to manipulate these facts.
+It is useful because it defines facts and then uses [Horn clauses](https://en.wikipedia.org/wiki/Horn_clause) to generate solutions to questions given these facts.

 This leads naturally to Prolog being useful for solving constraint problems, including in the domain of natural language for which it was originally designed.
 One can effectively 'ask questions' of the set of facts and Prolog will _generate answers_ that satisfy the question.
 Note there can be _multiple_ solutions to a question, so Prolog is naturally 'creative'.